-Self care.
-It sounds so simple, yet so many of us neglect it.
-As you ask yourself “How do I find my balance in life?”, consider the notion that self-care is an integral part of this.
-This page takes a close look at specific ways you can achieve life balance.
+I've found that I more helpful question is "how do I find my balance in life?".
+From that concept, consider the notion that self-care is an integral part of this.
+Thus, this page takes a close look at specific ways you can achieve life balance.
 Balancing work and career, family, a social life, physical needs, and mental health is no easy feat.
-Still, when you look around, you’ll notice that those who are truly happy also usually live the most balanced lives.
+It's very easy to get out of balance in our lives!
+Still, when you look around, you'll notice that those who are truly happy also usually live the most balanced lives.
 At the heart of this is self-care.

-Think of it this way: How in the world can you be at your best to take care of other things and people if you don’t first take care of yourself?
+Think of it this way: How in the world can you be at your best to take care of other things and people if you do not first take care of yourself?
 The people who count on you (your family, co-workers, friends, etc.) need you to do this!
 Stop for a minute.
-Read that first sentence again.
+Please read this paragraph again.
 Think about it.

 Let's call the first sentence in the last paragraph the ultimate self care question.

 Okay, so logically we know this is true.
 However, the notion that taking care of ourselves is selfish may have been ingrained in us from an early age.
 The thought of putting yourself first may result in guilt, anxiety, or other unpleasant emotions.

 If that's true for you, this will require some reprogramming.
 "How do I do that, you ask?"
 Here are some options